agi-builder/ROS_forward_kinematics/README.md

 # ROS_projects
-This is the repository for robotics course projects For more infomantion please go to https://xiangzhuo-ding.github.io/ROS_Projects.html
+This is the repository for robotics course projects.

+For more infomantion please go to https://xiangzhuo-ding.github.io/ROS_Projects.html

 ## Requirements: